mobileticket/bob-api/Bob-Change-Request.md

 During the design of functionality relating to Ticket Vending Machines (TVMs) a number of use-cases has been unravelled which requires extended functionality in the communication between the sales systems.
 Examples of such use-cases includes:

-•	Activation of dormant cross-border tickets
+-	Activation of dormant cross-border tickets
-•	Use of funds held in purse managed by foreign sales system
+-	Use of funds held in purse managed by a foreign sales system
-•	Ability to re-purchase (previously bought) products using foreign sales system
+-	Ability to re-purchase (previously bought) products using foreign sales system

 Some of these requirements are also outlined in the Sydtaxa 2.0, the foundational agreement between these regions for establishing functionality for cross-border ticketing.

 This CR also includes the functionality already discussed in BOBX-16, as it is closely related to the proposed functionality.
 BOBX-16 did not, however, take ID-based travelling into account.
-The purpose of BOBX-16 and its updated functionality in this CR is to provide human-readable description of a cross-border set of tickets which can be used in for example the following use-cases:
+The purpose of BOBX-16 and its updated functionality in this CR is to provide human-readable descriptions of a cross-border set of tickets which can be used for example in the following use-cases:

-•	During validation or inspection, to provide information on the complete journey (not only the current leg) which is an enabler to provide better customer support during the journey.
+-	During validation or inspection, to provide information on the complete journey (not only the current leg) which is an enabler to provide better customer experience and support during the journey.
 It can also help in proving more detailed information if a ticket cannot be (positively) validated on a specific trip.
-•	To provide a recognised and understandable description of combined tickets when they are being offered for re-purchase.
+-	To provide a recognised and understandable description of combined tickets when they are being offered for re-purchase.

 ## Desired situation and purpose

+The desired situation is to have the Bob APIs support these functions.

 ## Proposed solution